 - All spills are addressed immediately; with adequate signage placed in the affected area(s) straight away to inform staff of the imminent danger, prior to cleaning the spill.

-- Make a point of ensuring that all areas of your site have sufficient lighting installed so that your staff can clearly see any possible dangers or hazards.
+- Make a point of ensuring that all areas have sufficient lighting installed so that your staff can clearly see any possible dangers or construction site hazards.

 - Always make sure that your exists are clear of obstacles.
 When working to deadlines this is a safety point that is often left by the wayside.

 - Use cable covers and hooks to ensure that you are reducing trip hazards around the site.